Our Mission and Values

 Default to Action

-Being a distributed company, we rely heavily on our written communication skills to work well.
-When writing either on Slack, GitHub, or Notion be sure that your communication is clear and that you provide enough context for the reader to understand what must be understood.
+Being a distributed company, we rely heavily on our written communication.
+When writing, be sure that your communication is clear and that you provide enough context for the reader to understand what must be understood.
+Don’t over communicate.
+Keep your writing simple, direct, and easy to consume.

 If someone is having a bad experience with your work, it should hurt.
 Own what you build.
 Not making mistakes is admirable, however, being there to help when you do is more important.